Grilled Pork Burgers with Kashmir Kimchi Slaw

 Last week I got a great deal on boneless pork ribs at our local grocery store.
 Greg had cubed them to use for a new spice test batch.
 I pirated the cubed pork and ground it up using my KitchenAid mixer with its meat grinder attachment, and found a yummy-looking pork burger recipe from Food & Wine Magazine’s website.

-Recipe Redux: Gourmet Pork Burgers, Simplified
+Recipe Redux: Grilled Pork Burgers, Simplified

 The F&W recipe looked awesome, but I didn’t have all of the ingredients.
 So I adapted the recipe to use the more common ingredients I had on hand.
 I’d just harvested the first fresh head of cabbage from my garden, and that cabbage provided a delicious base for my kimchi-inspired slaw.

 Our Kashmir Station Exotic Flavor Fusion blend lent a unique flavor to the burgers and to the slaw.